superwalnut/dotnet-console-app-template/README.md

 ### Pre-configured Autofac

 ContainerBuilder() that you can populate IServiceCollection and register your autofac modules in Startup.cs.
-Taking ApiModule from the template as an example, you can also create modules for your Service Layer, Repository Layer, etc.
+Taking ConsoleModule from the template as an example, you can also create modules for your Service Layer, Repository Layer, etc.

 ```c#
         public IServiceProvider ConfigureServices(IServiceCollection services)